Which Hotel Chains Accept Cats?

 The good news is that there are some chains that have just one pet policy for all their properties and, if one accepts cats, you can be sure the others will, too.
 Problem solved!

-Seven Popular Hotel Chains That Accept Cats:
+Twelve Popular Hotel Chains That Accept Cats

 Cat friendly Extended Stay